SumanthRH/learnings/cuda/learnings.md

 ### Caching
 - The filter $F$ in the code above is used by all the threads in the grid and also remains constant throughout the kernel execution.
 -  This can thus be stored in constant memory and cached for later accesses.
 Recall the device memory mode: constant memory is available per-grid and is essentially a section in DRAM.
+This increases the arithmetic intensity to 0.5 OP/B.
 -  Declare a constant memory variable as :
 `__constant__  <dtype> <var>`.
 This must be a *global* variable in the source file!.
 Use `cudaMemcpyToSymbol` to copy data into constant memory.
 - Use the global variable in your kernel directly now: